.webp)

 Understanding underbites starts with distinguishing between two primary categories: skeletal underbites and dental underbites.

-When orthodontists talk about jaw misalignment, they are referring to the anatomical relationship between the upper jaw (maxilla) and lower jaw (mandible).
-Normally, your upper teeth slightly overlap your lower teeth, providing optimal function and aesthetics.
 In the case of an underbite, the opposite occurs: the lower teeth jut out ahead of the upper teeth.
 This jaw misalignment can put extra stress on your teeth, gums, and jaw joints (temporomandibular joints or TMJ), potentially leading to issues like tooth wear, discomfort, and TMJ disorders.

 Underbites don’t just appear out of nowhere.
 There are a few common reasons why they develop.
 Some are beyond our control, while others can be prevented or corrected with the right care.